DocuPipe Logo

 How They Work Together

-This is where the entire frame of "RPA vs. IDP" falls apart.
-It just isn't a competition.
-IDP handles understanding the data from documents, extracting fields, and validating data.
+This is where the "RPA vs IDP" framing falls apart.
+They're not competing.
+IDP handles understanding documents, extracting fields, and validating data.
 RPA handles pushing that data into your ERP, triggering workflows, and updating records.
-RPA without IDP is half a solution, whereas IDP can stand alone as a source of structured intelligence.
+RPA without IDP is half a solution.
+IDP can stand alone, but together they're more powerful.

 A typical IDP + RPA workflow: